jhu-sheridan-libraries/gcsv5_aws_infrastructure/README.md

 ### What?

 I needed a way to deploy Globus Connect Server v5 in AWS for testing.

-Naturally, I used Terraform, because I'm not a monster.
+Naturally, I used Terraform because I'm not a monster.